Tight $N$-observable uncertainty relations and their experimental demonstrations: Results

+While most uncertainty relations proposed before are only available for pairwise or multiple observables, the uncertainty relation (\ref{ur-sum}) is universal for any number of observables.
+It is optimization-free and stringent as well.
+Since

-we can prove that when $N=2$, the RHS of (\ref{ur-sum}), $\frac{1}{2}\Lambda_{12}^{2}$, is tighter than the RHS of (\ref{mbpsum}), $\frac{1}{2} \sum_{k=1}^{m}\left( v_k + w_k \right)^2$.
-For $N\ge 3$, according to (\ref{sumine}), it is obvious that (\ref{ur-sum}) is stronger than the simple generalization of (\ref{mbpsum}), the last line of Eq. (\ref{sumine}).
-Different from the existing muti-observable uncertainty relations which are constructed in terms of variances or standard deviations, like \cite{songqc}
+we can prove that when $N=2$, the RHS of (\ref{ur-sum}), $\frac{1}{2}\Lambda_{12}^{2}$, is tighter than the RHS of (\ref{mbpsum}), $\frac{1}{2} \sum_{k=1}^{d}\left( v_{1k} + v_{2k} \right)^2$.
+For $N\ge 3$, it is obvious that (\ref{ur-sum}) is stronger than the simple generalization of (\ref{mbpsum}) because the RHS of (\ref{cf}) is tighter than the RHS of (\ref{mp}).
+The lower bound of (\ref{ur-sum}) is formulated by the eigenvalues of observables and the transition probabilities between the eigenstates and the system state.
+It is different from the existing muti-observable uncertainty relations constructed in terms of variances or standard deviations, like \cite{songqc}

-the lower bound of (\ref{ur-sum}) is formulated by the eigenvalues of observables and the transition probabilities between the eigenstates and the state of system.
+which is more stringent in qubit systems than the relation obtained directly from (\ref{cf}) and constructed in terms of variances.

-In comparison with other summed forms of uncertainty relation, we take $N=3$ and $ S_i (i=1,2,3)$, the operators of angular momentum in spin-1/2 system as an example.
-In this case (\ref{ur-sum}) now turns to
+In comparison with other summed forms of uncertainty relation, we take $N=3$ and $ S_i (i=1,2,3)$, the operators of angular momentum in the spin-1/2 system as an example.
+In this case, the uncertainty relation (\ref{ur-sum}) now turns to

 with

 And the uncertainty relation (\ref{song}) simplifies to